 2.4.2.1 Attachment: As a required attachment, submit the scoring rubric to be used in the subgrantee selection process for deployment projects.
 Eligible Entities may use the template provided by NTIA or use their own format for the scoring rubric.

-This is encapsulated in Appendix C. This file may also be accessed on the NBO website at https://broadband.nebraska.gov/.
+The scoring rubric is encapsulated in Appendix C. This file may also be accessed on NBO's website at https://broadband.nebraska.gov/.

 Waiver of Matching Funds